 Tag: women’s rights

 While much is known about the famed suffragist’s stance on social equality and slavery, Susan B. Anthony also had lots to say on a variety of issues that still resonate today.
-This is why on Aug.
-26, researchers from the Susan B. Anthony Center will launch a Twitter campaign aimed at connecting social media users with her opinions on an array of social issues, under the hashtag #SueBSays.

 It turns out that judges with daughters are more likely to vote in favor of women’s rights than ones with only sons.
 The effect, a new study found, is most pronounced among male judges appointed by Republican presidents, like Chief Justice Rehnquist.